srigi/next.js-starter/README.md

 ### Development
 - run `yarn dev`
 - make changes to the code
-- check your code before committing & pushing to repository: `yarn lint` & `yarn tsc`
+- check the code before pushing to the repository: `yarn lint` & `yarn tsc`